Basic Fine-Tuning Tutorial¶

 # Evaluation metrics

-# LLM for evaluation (optional, remove if no OpenAI key)
+# LLM for advanced evaluation (requires OpenAI API key)

 llm = "gpt-4o-mini"